 A: The Legacy Leader is the subject of an entire series of books!
 Put simply, as I said before, it is leaving behind a legacy that will make others proud, creating something of greater worth than ourselves, leading selflessly and with the interest of your team, your organization, company, community, and even your country in mind first, rather than your own interest.
 A Legacy Leader’s mission is to enable others to achieve great things; actions and results that perhaps they would not have thought were possible.
 Most importantly, they enable people to achieve their greatest potential; that is what legacy leaders do.
 Becoming one is a life-long journey.
 I am still working on it.”

-Q: How do you think men can support female leadership in every aspect of their lives –work, family
+Q: How do you think men can support female leadership in every aspect of their lives –work, family, life, career?

 A: First, one of the most important responsibilities of leaders is people development.
 Great leaders spend a significant portion of their time thinking about and working on this task.
 Mentoring, coaching, enabling, sponsoring, recruiting, and even firing is all part of how great leaders build great teams and create organizations that can achieve the vision and mission established.”